The year of Loungewear

 Most fashion trends all come and go.
 Loungewear is, however, proving to be an exception to this, as it is fast becoming a way of life.

 What are you wearing now?
 Are you thinking about any activewear pieces you’ll slip into as soon as you can?
-With the coronavirus pandemic limiting many people to their homes, and certainly cutting off the need for going-out clothes, it’s no surprise that people have been reaching for a soft elastic waistband in a hard world.
+With the coronavirus pandemic limiting many people to their homes and certainly cutting off the need for going-out clothes, it’s no surprise that people have been reaching for a soft elastic waistband in a hard world.
 Retailers have seen loungewear sell well in 2020, along with knitwear and investment pieces.
 As a result of their inescapability, there are several ways to incorporate feminine details into Loungewear, that are made for more than Loungewear.

 The Matching Set

-This is a trend which we absolutely adore and can fully get on board with!
+This is a trend that we absolutely adore and can fully get on board with!
 That’s because matching sets could be one of the most efficient looks out there.
 Loungewear sets with coordinating pieces will make it easier for women to choose an outfit to wear to the gym or their next studio class.

 2. The Sweat Shorts